 - Avoid close contact with people who are coughing or sneezing, whenever possible.

-- If you have to cough or sneeze, cover your mouth and nose with a tissue.
+- If you cough or sneeze, cover your mouth and nose with a tissue.

-- Put any used tissues in a waste basket.
+- Put used tissues in a waste basket.

 Janet O'Dell, RN